 This guide will help you understand:

-Upright competitor analysis is supposed to be performed regularly to help you outsmart your competitors every day by coming up with better Rankings and ROIs.
+A regular PPC competitor analysis is supposed to be performed regularly to help you outsmart your PPC competitors every day by coming up with better Rankings and ROIs.
 However, tracking every move of your competitors is crucial, but focusing too much on them and forgetting about the customers is never good.

 Knowing your rivals is vital for your paid search strategy, but replicating everything they do isn’t!
 So, here are a few things that a Paid Search Competitive Analysis helps you recognize: